 Chantry Primary Academy allows the children a vast variety of learning experiences within history.
 These learning experiences take many forms as we understand that for children to succeed in subjects such as history, they have to be engaged and engrossed in the topic.
 This is done through our book based curriculum which allows the children to link what they read in their class text to the learning they do in class.
 The class texts chosen allow the children to advance their understanding of the development of Britain and the wider world.
 We understand the importance of children having a firm understanding of chronology (times and dates) as well as the ability to explore and enhance their enquiry skills.

 Our Great Fire of London

-- Investigate and learn about the physical and human features of their own environment.
+- Investigate and learn about the physical and human features of their own locality and environment.

 - Focus on geographical questions like- what is it like?
 How did it get like this?
 How and why is it changing?

-- Develop and use geographical enquiry skills, including field work skills, geographical terms, using maps and photographs.
+- Begin to develop and use geographical enquiry skills, including field work and first-hand observations, geographical terms, using maps and photographs.

 - Study places and themes at different scales from local to national in the United Kingdom and overseas.

 - Study how and why physical and human features are arranged as they are how people are influenced by and affect environments.

 - Develop and use geographical enquiry skills including field work and IT skills, making and using maps and using photographs.

 Geography at Chantry aims to balance the teaching of key geographical skills (drawing maps, orienteering and completing field studies) and developing knowledge and understanding of the world.
 This is done by comparing and contrasting different locations, investigating change using key vocabulary and asking/ responding to key questions.

 We understand the need for children to explore and investigate the world around them and this starts with our school and our local environment.
 It continues across the school to include trips to various different locations ranging from London, Norfolk and even Paris.